MuhammadRestu999/javanese-language/README.md

 yen ora nuduhake teks "Akses ditolak"
 ```

-## Command
+### Syntax

-Some commands are just like javascript, the difference is the keywords and the javanese-script language will be translated to javascript and run as javascript, this is just for fun :D
+Some synrax are just like javascript, the difference is the keywords and the javanese-script language will be translated to javascript and run as javascript, this is just for fun :D

 #### Variable